Singer 301 Sewing Machine History and Demonstration

 This post contains affiliate links.
 If you click one and make a purchase, I earn a small commission at no extra cost to you.
 It helps support the site so I can continue to offer great content to you!
 Read my full disclosure statement.

 When I first did this post all the way back in 2015 I was afraid I would never be able to get my own 301 sewing machine so while we had my sister-in-law’s machine I filmed a quick demo.
 Since then we’ve added 4 to our herd of vintage sewing machines.
+It’s time for a full-blown demo and review of this sweet little sewing machine.

 Singer 301 Sewing Machine Variations

-The 301 came in three different colors, black, chocolate brown, and LBOW or light brown, oyster white.
 The Singer 301 also came in short bed and long bed versions.
 When you originally purchased a 301 you could have it in a table or as a portable.
 There are a variety of tables that the 301 will work in but you need a cradle for the cabinet.
 You can read more about the 301 tables and cradle here.
+We don’t have a long bed version of this machine but we have one in a cabinet, one in a carrying case, and two that have been separated from their cases.

 Singer 301 Sewing Machine History

 You might notice on your machine it says 301A instead of just 301.
-The A stands for where it was made, Anderson, South Carolina, they were also made in Elizabeth, New Jersey briefly.
+The A stands for where it was made, Anderson, South Carolina, they were also made in Elizabeth, New Jersey but only briefly.
 Singer allotted the first 301 on March 27, 1951.
 The first batch was only 30 machines.
-This was Singer Sewing Machine Company’s first slant needle machine and I’m sure they were worried if this new design would work as designed.
+This was Singer Sewing Machine Company’s first slant needle machine and I’m sure they were worried if this new design would work.
 The design worked and approximately 700,000 machines were made in total.
 The last group of Singer 301s was made in 1957 but sold until 1959.
 The 301 uses a standard sewing machine needle, 15×1.
 It also uses the same bobbin as the 221 Singer Featherweight.

 Where is the serial number on my Singer 301 sewing machine?